Words: Leanne Hall | Subbed: Brenda Zini

 — John Smith (son of Harry Leslie Smith) (@Harryslaststand) November 2, 2017

 Patriotic isn't about a poppy.
 Patriotic is about paying your taxes so your country can educate its children and care for its elderly.

-The divide in wearing a poppy has created such a stir in the past few years that there are now Twitter accounts purely outing people for not wearing them.
+The divide in wearing a poppy has created such a stir in the past few years that there are now Twitter accounts created entirely to out people for not wearing one.